-These questions are incredibly common.
-While the answers will depend on the facts of your case.
-When it comes to the property that you have inherited, New Jersey law provides that this is excluded from the division of assets — with some notable exceptions.
+These questions are common.
+The answers will depend on the facts of your case.
+When it comes to the property you have inherited, which is the concern we are addressing here, New Jersey law provides that this is excluded from the division of assets — with some notable exceptions.

 There is a three-step process for dividing up assets in New Jersey.
-First, a court will determine which assets are subject to distribution, which involves determining which property is marital and which is separate.
+First, a court will determine what assets are subject to distribution, which involves determining which property is marital and which is separate.

 Second, the parties have to assign values to the marital property so that it can be divided equitably.
 In some cases, this process is relatively straightforward, like looking at bank statements to determine the total value.
 In other cases, financial experts may need to value a business or analyze stock options in order for the court to make a decision.
-Sometimes an appraiser needs to be hired to value a piece of tangible property like a house or jewelry.
+Sometimes an appraiser needs to be hired to value a piece of tangible property, like a house or jewelry.

-- Age and physical and emotional health of each spouse;
+- Age and physical and emotional health of each spouse

-- Income or property brought to the marriage by each spouse;
+- Income or property brought to the marriage by each spouse

-- Standard of living established during the marriage;
+- Standard of living established during the marriage

 - Any written agreement made before or during the marriage concerning an arrangement of property distribution (prenuptial or postnuptial agreement)